bgaze/laravel-crud/README.md

 $table->string('foo', 100)->unique();
 ```

-Adding a _baz_ enum field, with 'user' and 'admin' as values, and 'user' as default value.
+Adding a _baz_ enum field, with 'user' and 'admin' as values, and 'user' as default value:

 ```
 // Input: